Massy, Essonne: History

 It is with the beginning of the 20th century that the face of Massy changes: from being a rural village, it transforms into a town increasing subjected to the attraction of Paris.
 Once with a population of just 1,400 people, nowadays, the town of Massy holds almost 40,000 inhabitants.
 At the end of the 19th century, the development of railways supported the construction of industries.
 The first allotments were born at the beginning of the century.
 The city's urbanisation developed towards the districts of the Gravels and Villaine, where it was necessary to establish a school as early as 1927.
 It is the era of the “suburban house”.

-During the Second World War, the marshalling yard of Massy-Palaiseau was considered a strategic rail junction.
+During the Second World War, the marshalling yard of Massy–Palaiseau was considered a strategic rail junction.
 The bombardments of these infrastructures caused 88 victims and material damage throughout the town.
-In the post-war period, the reconstruction and development of the parisian agglomeration and its suburbs metamorphosed the town's geography.
+In the post-war period, the reconstruction and development of the suburbs of Paris and its suburbs metamorphosed the town's geography.
 The housing crisis provoked an outrage, thus the "castor" movement established some residences in the east of the city.
 The establishment of a housing scheme on 145 hectares of the communes of Massy-Antony caused the population of Massy to double.
 The creation of a 'Priority Construction Zone' in Villaine 10 years later was intended to even out the town's urbanisation.
 This abrupt development of the town also modified its social structure: rejuvenation of the population, arrival of foreigners, etc. During the 1960s and 1970s, questions are raised about rapid urban development: housing problems and shantytowns, lack of public resources, requalification of certain factory sites, delinquency, etc. To satisfy the needs for this new population, many new infrastructures were created such as schools, hospitals, sports centres, swimming pools, arts centres, nurseries and parks.
 The establishment of a TGV station in 1991 is an asset for the economic development of the city.
 Nowadays, certain amenities have an influence which exceeds the communal and departmental circles, in particular opera and theatre.
 (Author: Municipal archives of Massy).

+The Hôtel de Ville was completed in around 1986.